Sunday, October 13, 2024

 Like the other dolls in S16 and S18, Ember isn't packaged with her mask on, but her witch hat is also separate and placed in the back of the box.
 Ember's hat was totally loose in the back, while her mask, bucket, and certificate were each in their own plastic packets taped to the back of the doll tray.

 Leaving the hat off appears to be a very good move, because the hat has been known as a risk for staining Ember's forehead, and I was glad to have the chance to soak and squeeze the piece in warm water and detergent to hopefully leach out excess dye before it could harm her.
 This is a magically simple way to get out dye that could otherwise exit into a doll's skin, and I'm grateful to have learned about it.
-Had she been packed in the box, it'd be a disaster.
+Had she been packed wearing it in the box, it'd be a disaster.
 Makes me wish Quack had been wired into her box with her hood down off her head.

 When I did the soak with Ember's hat, this is how dark the water got at first!